-Turmeric root (which you can but from most spice shops or supermarkets) can also be boiled and made into a tea or the spice itself can be sprinkled onto teas, rice dishes, eggs, and vegetables.
+Turmeric root (which you can buy from most spice shops or supermarkets) can also be boiled and made into a tea or the spice itself can be sprinkled onto teas, rice dishes, eggs, and vegetables.

-Turmeric can be used externally to improve skin, can help whiten teeth, and in poultices to sooth rashes.
+Turmeric can be used externally to improve skin, can help whiten teeth, and in poultices to soothe rashes.
 Internally, it supports digestion, the liver, and is high in beneficial antioxidants – go on, give it a go!

 Do you already add turmeric to your dishes?
 Have you found any super foods or spices that seem to help your skin problems?
 We’d love to hear them if so.